cmotc/doablesec/index.md

 their device.
 While these assumptions can keep you safe in some circumstances, they also make you part of a large, appealing target and they do break down, often.
-So people who want to be relatively assured of the privacy of their communication on Android based Operating Systems
+So people who want to be relatively assured of the privacy of their communication on Android based Operating Systems should be in control of their devices in every way they possibly can.

 ###Rule 0: If you don't need it, assume it's malware